kodecocodes/i9t/contacts/contacts.markdown

 ![width=30%](/images/What'sTheProblem.png)

-In the **Friend** `init(contact:)` initializer, you force-unwrap the first email from the contact's email addresses.
+In the `init(contact:)` initializer of `Friend`, you force-unwrap the first email from the contact's email addresses.
 When there is no email address, the app will crash.

 Is there a way to make sure that the user can only select contacts with emails?
 You betcha!